The Masque of the Red Death (1964 film): Plot

 Meanwhile, Hop-Toad, enraged by the striking of Esmeralda, persuades Alfredo to wear an ape costume to Prospero's masked ball, where no one is allowed to wear red.
 In the guise of the ape's trainer, Hop-Toad ties Alfredo to a lowered chandelier and raises him above the assembled guests.
 He then soaks Alfredo with brandy and fatally sets him on fire before fleeing.

 During the ball, Prospero notices the entry of the mysterious, red-cloaked figure.
 He and Francesca follow the figure into the Black Room, as Prospero believes it to be an ambassador of Satan.
 He asks to see its face, to no avail.
 At the ball, all of the nobles die of the Red Death, but their corpses keep dancing.
 Prospero asks for Francesca to be spared and given the same high status in Hell as he believes he himself will receive.
 The figure complies, and Francesca sadly kisses Prospero before leaving.
 The figure turns out to not be a servant of Satan, but the Red Death itself.
 Prospero rips off its mask to reveal his own blood-spattered face beneath.
 Horrified, he attempts to flee through the now-infected crowd, to no avail.
 Cornering Prospero in the Black Room, the Red Death notes that his soul "has been dead for a long time" and kills him.

-The Red Death later plays with the surviving girl, using the Tarot cards.
-Other similarly cloaked figures gather around the Red Death, each wearing a different colour: white, yellow, orange, blue, violet, and black.
+The Red Death (Anthrax) later plays with the surviving girl, using the Tarot cards.
+Other similarly cloaked figures gather around the Red Death, each wearing a different colour: white (Tuberculosis), yellow (Yellow Fever), orange (Scurvy), blue (Cholera), violet (Influenza), and black (Bubonic Plague).
 They discuss among themselves how many people each of them "claimed" that night.
 When asked of his work, the Red Death notes that only six are left: Francesca, Gino, Hop-Toad, Esmeralda, the little girl, and an old man from a nearby village.
 The Red Death declares "Sic transit gloria mundi" (Latin for "Thus passes the glory of the world") and the cloaked figures walk into the night.
 Over the procession are Poe's words: "And darkness and decay and the Red Death held illimitable dominion over all".